AnkushinDaniil/resume/README.md

   - Designed and implemented convolutional neural network for microparticle detection and classification (Python)

 - ### [Erbium Doped Fiber Amplifier (EDFA) production for fiber optic communication line](https://xn--e1ahdckegffejda6k5a1a.xn--p1ai/en/)
-  - EDFA is used instead of retranslators to increase small signal due to fiber losses.
+  - EDFA is used instead of repeater to increase small signal due to fiber losses.
   - Researched EDFA production process, resulting in 300% improvement in production efficiency and 1000% improvement in reliability.
   - Trained over 10 new employees

-## Experience
+## Work experience
   - Research And Development Engineer at ITMO University (Mar 2019 - Present)

 ## Education